se-edu/se-book/testing/testAutomation/testingGuis/text.md

 <div id="body">

-If a software product has a GUI component, all product-level testing (i.e. the types of testing mentioned above) need to be done using the GUI.
+If a software product has a GUI(Graphical User Interface) component, all product-level testing (i.e. the types of testing mentioned above) need to be done using the GUI.
 However, **testing the GUI is much harder than testing the CLI (command line interface) or API**, for the following reasons:

 * Most GUIs can support a large number of different operations, many of which can be performed in any arbitrary order.
 * GUI operations are more difficult to automate than API testing.
 Reliably automating GUI operations and automatically verifying whether the GUI behaves as expected is harder than calling an operation and comparing its return value with an expected value.
 Therefore, automated regression testing of GUIs is rather difficult.